renuy/docs-cluster-essentials/deploy.md

 **Solution**

-Edit and rerun `install.sh` with the following script:
+Edit `install.sh` with the following content and rerun the script:

 ```console
 # Adding an overlay to set the seccompProfile.